vikrantmehta123/iitm-pdsa-leet-code/Week 4.md

 Item 1 must come before Item 2\
 This means the correct order should be: 1 → 2 → 4.\

 The problem arises when choosing between Item 1 and Item 3, as both have no dependencies.
 If we choose Item 3 first, we should list the other items from Group 1 next to it, leading to an order like this: 3, 4.
 This leaves us with Group 0 and the sequence 1, 2.
 The final order would be 3, 4, 1, 2, which breaks the dependency 1 → 2 → 4.
+(Draw these nodes and edges to get a clearer picture!)

 💡 **The Solution:**

 To solve this, we need to track the dependencies of both individual items and groups.
 Here’s how we can do that:

 - Create Two Graphs: